-Students will choose between three or four Logical Reasoning classes, each based on a different type of logic puzzle as a "hook" for the students.
-In each class, students begin by developing their skills on the chosen logic puzzle, and then they transition to doing math questions that use those same skills.
+Students will choose between three or four Logical Reasoning courses, each based on a different type of logic puzzle as a "hook" for the students.
+In each course, students begin by developing their skills on the chosen logic puzzle, and then they transition to doing math questions that use those same skills.
 By drawing explicit connections between the two types of work, we hope that students will develop new ways of thinking about the situations they encounter.

 The Logical Reasoning course begins by solving classic logic puzzles which provide the core skills of the class: deductive reasoning, case analysis, working methodically, and careful reading.
 We also want to lay the groundwork for proof by contradiction: the idea that you can try a case and go until you see a contradiction; then you can return and rule out that case.

 As students gain these skills on logic puzzles, they will transition to solving math problems using those same skills.
 By explicitly drawing out the relationship between the puzzles and the problems, we hope that students will see how clear logical reasoning plays a deep role in mathematics.

 Although we've developed a basic outline for sample classes, we don't have detailed lesson plans or handouts for students.
 You will have the flexibility (and responsibility) for developing your day-to-day lesson plans, selecting problems, and creating handouts.
 We just provide an outline, so that all students get the core skills.
 Indeed, if you have an idea for doing things differently, please suggest it!

 Example Puzzle types

 Although the courses all end up in a similar place, there will be several flavors of the course, each based around different puzzles.
 We have three ideas for types of logic puzzles that might be a good fit, but you can propose others!
 You may click on any of the links below for more details about how the puzzles will fit into the class.